intothevoid/rss2podcast/README.md

 # rss2podcast
 Parse, summarise and convert rss feeds into an audio podcast

-# RSS to Podcast Converter

-This project is a Go application that converts RSS feeds into podcasts.

 ## Installation

 Clone the repository and navigate into the directory: